shreethar/VADL/README.md

 # MIMOS x AI — VADL Video Anomaly Detection & Localization

 VADL is an AI-powered framework for detecting and localizing anomalies in video data.
-It leverages deep learning models to learn normal spatiotemporal patterns and identify deviations in unseen footage.
+It leverages deep learning models to learn normal and abnormal spatiotemporal patterns and detect abnormal scen in unseen footage.

 ---

 # Project 1 — Video Anomaly Detection

 The goal of this project is to detect anomalies in videos.\
-For this project, we used [PLOVAD: Prompting Vision-Language Models for Open Vocabulary Video Anomaly Detection](https://github.com/ctX-u/PLOVAD) to do anomaly detection and multi-class classification.
+For this project, we used [PLOVAD: Prompting Vision-Language Models for Open Vocabulary Video Anomaly Detection](https://github.com/ctX-u/PLOVAD) to do anomaly detection and multi-class classification.\
 Here are the attached result that we got from our initial testing.

 ---

 # Project 2 — Video Anomaly Detection & Localization | Optimization

-The goal of project 2 is to add **localization** feature to our previous project and then optimize it further to decrease inference time.
+The goal of project 2 is to add **localization** feature to our previous project and then optimize it further to decrease inference time.\
 For this project, we added a **localization head** to generate bounding box and then used **ONNX** to optimize and fuse computational graph to decrease the time taken.

 ## 📁 Project Structure